New California Law

 Secretary of State Websites

 In 2004, California was about to have the strongest anti-spam law in the country (Business & Professions Code § 17529), until it was largely preempted by the federal SURE-GO-AHEAD-YOU-CAN-SPAM Act.
-It is generally acknowledged that CAN-SPAM was a failure; the amount of spam has increased dramatically since then.
+It is generally acknowledged that CAN-SPAM was a failure; the amount of spam has increased dramatically since then... now comprising 90% of all email.
 CAN-SPAM even made much spam legal, as long as it meets certain conditions.

 But